Rey-EL/pdf-merger/README.md

 # PDF Merger

-## Description

-This is a simple and efficient Graphical User Interface (GUI) application built in Python for merging multiple PDF files into a single document.
+A simple and efficient Graphical User Interface (GUI) application built with Python and Tkinter for merging multiple PDF files into a single document.

+---

-## Features
+## Key Features

-*   **Full GUI Application:** Built with `tkinter`, providing a user-friendly interface with buttons for all actions.
+*   **Full GUI Application:** Built with `tkinter` for a simple, user-friendly interface.
-*   **Select Folder:** The user can select a folder, and the script will automatically find all `.pdf` files within that folder and all its subfolders.
+*   **Recursive PDF Discovery:** Select a single folder, and the application will automatically find all `.pdf` files within that folder and all its subfolders.
+*   **Ordered Merging:** Automatically sorts the found PDF files alphabetically by their full path to ensure a logical and predictable merge order.
-*   **"Save As" Dialog:** Prompts the user with a "Save As" dialog box to let them choose the name and location for their final merged PDF.
+*   **User-Controlled Saving:** Prompts the user with a native "Save As" dialog to let them choose the exact name and location for the final merged PDF.
-*   **Reliable Merging:** Uses the `pypdf` library to append all found PDFs.
-*   **Ordered Merging:** Automatically sorts the found PDF files alphabetically to ensure a logical order before merging.

-## Error Handling

-Safely handles corrupt or encrypted PDF files.
-If a file cannot be merged, it will show a warning and skip that file instead of crashing.
+*   **Robust Error Handling:** Safely handles corrupt or encrypted PDF files.
+If a file cannot be read, a warning is shown, and the script skips that file instead of crashing.
+*   **Efficient Merging:** Uses the modern and actively maintained `pypdf` library for reliable performance.

+---

+## Installation & Setup

+To run the PDF Merger application from the source script, you need Python 3.

+1.  **Navigate to the project directory:**
+    ```bash
+    cd pdf-merger
+    ```

+2.  **Install dependencies:**
+    It's highly recommended to use a virtual environment.
+    ```bash
+    # Create and activate a virtual environment (optional but recommended)
+    python3 -m venv venv
+    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

+    # Install the required packages
+    pip install -r requirements.txt
+    ```

+---

-## Deployment / Executable
+## Usage

-A `merge_pdfs.spec` file is included in this repository.
-This file is a "recipe" for PyInstaller, which compiles this Python script into a standalone `merge_pdfs.exe` for Windows (note the `console=False` flag, which makes it a true windowed app).
-This allows the tool to be run on any Windows machine, even one that does not have Python installed.
-The final `.exe` is generated in the `dist` folder.

-## How to Use (Script)

-1. Run the script from your terminal: `python3 merge_pdfs.py`
+1.  **Run the script from your terminal:**
+    ```bash
+    python3 merge_pdfs.py
+    ```

-2. Click the "1.
-Select Folder with PDFs" button and choose your folder.
+2.  **Select a Folder:** Click the **"1.
+Select Folder with PDFs"** button and choose the folder containing the PDFs you want to merge.

-3. Click the "2.
-Merge and Save As..." button to choose where to save your new file.
+3.  **Merge and Save:** Click the **"2.
+Merge and Save As..."** button.
+A "Save As" dialog will appear, allowing you to name your merged file and choose where to save it.

-4. A success message will appear when the merge is complete.
+4.  **Done:** A success message will appear when the merge is complete.

+---

+## Creating a Standalone Executable (Optional)

+You can bundle this application and its dependencies into a single standalone `.exe` file for Windows using **PyInstaller**.
+This allows it to be run on machines that do not have Python installed.

+To build the executable:

+1.  **Install PyInstaller:**
+    ```bash
+    pip install pyinstaller
+    ```

+2.  **Run the build command from the project directory:**
+    This command will create a `.spec` file and a `dist` folder containing the final `merge_pdfs.exe`.
+    ```bash
+    pyinstaller --onefile --windowed merge_pdfs.py
+    ```

+3. The final `merge_pdfs.exe` will be located in the `dist` folder.